The best of the best

 Little Folkies Teachers

-Sandy is the newest addition to the Little Folkies teacher roster.
+It has become her one of her greatest joys.
 She was classically trained as a child, both in voice and piano, and while she still honors her classical background, she enjoys the freedom of musical expression that is found in jazz and folk.
-She performs locally with her group, The Muted Jewel Tones, and she has two years experience teaching kindergarteners, both in group and individual settings.
+She performs locally with her group, The Muted Jewel Tones.
 Sandy is available for private piano and voice lessons for both children and adults as well as beginner ukulele and guitar.

 Sarah Ann Glass